DiamondLightSource/dls-bluesky-core/README.rst

 ============== ==============================================================

-The module built from this repository is intended to either act directly as a source of plans for an instance of Bluesky directly by being a planFunctions source in the config of an instance.
+The module built from this repository is intended to either act directly as a source of plans for an instance of BlueAPI by being a planFunctions source in the config of an instance:

 .. code-block:: yaml